wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 ### Today's Next Steps
 ### Previous Next Steps
 ### Preparation for Next Session

+ACCOMPLISHMENTS SECTION GUIDELINES:
+- Group accomplishments by theme or area of work (e.g., "Component Development", "Documentation", "Testing")
+- Use bold headings for each thematic group followed by bulleted details
+- Eliminate redundancy - don't repeat the same information in multiple places
+- For example, write "Built a button that shows up in the corner" instead of "Implemented button rendering with correct positioning"
+- Consolidate related items rather than listing each small change separately
+- Focus on what was accomplished, not just what was changed

+CURRENT STATE SECTION GUIDELINES:
+- Organize this section thematically just like the Accomplishments section
+- Use bold headings for major categories (e.g., "Component Status", "Development Infrastructure", "System Status")
+- Provide a concise snapshot of where each aspect of the project stands
+- Focus on the current state, not how it got there (that belongs in Accomplishments)
+- Highlight what's working and what's pending
+- Keep descriptions brief and clear
+- Ensure consistency between themes in Accomplishments and Current State when possible

 ANTI-HALLUCINATION GUIDELINES (extremely important):
 - ONLY include activities that are clearly evidenced in git history, git status, terminal history, or chat conversations